-For our first issue, we will be looking for atmospheric fiction, non-fiction, poetry and visual artwork about the sea which will captivate our readers’ imagination.
+For our first issue, we will be looking for rich, atmospheric fiction, non-fiction, poetry and visual artwork about the sea which will captivate our readers’ imagination.
+Possible themes include, but are not limited to:

 Read our formatting guidelines before submitting.
-Submissions not abiding by these guidelines will be automatically removed from consideration.
+Submissions not abiding by these guidelines may be removed from consideration.

 Submissions must be formatted to UK spelling.
 A comprehensive guide can be found here.

-All submissions should be sent as a Word or PDF document (for written pieces) or as a PNG or JPG (for artwork) to: firstname.lastname@example.org.
+All submissions should be sent as a Word or PDF document (for written pieces) or as a PNG or JPG (for artwork).
+Email your submissions to firstname.lastname@example.org.

 For multiple submissions, please send a separate email for each entry.
 You can send up to three submissions per issue.

-Mention in the subject line the title of the piece and what category you are submitting to, for example: TITLE – FICTION SUBMISSION.
+In the subject line, mention the title of the piece and what category you are submitting to, for example, TITLE – FICTION SUBMISSION.
 Along with the appropriate attachments, include a 100-word bio about yourself in the third person.
-Please also give your submission documents the title of the piece and nothing else (TITLE).
+This can be a separate attachment or pasted in the body of the email.
+Please name your attached documents after the title of the submission.

 There are two subcategories you can submit to: